 Did you know there are more than 30 countries that Canadians can travel to with a working holiday visa?

 Yes, 30 countries!
-We weren’t kidding when we said the opportunities for work and travel for Canadians are endless.
-You can literally work and travel your way around the entire globe, spending time on nearly every continent!
+We weren’t kidding when we said the opportunities for work and travel for Canadians are endless!
+You can literally work and travel your way around the entire globe, spending time on nearly every continent.
 To give you some perspective on how truly amazing this really is, American citizens can currently only get working holiday visas for five countries.

+The visa process can be a bit tricky for some countries.
+Our work and travel experts are there to walk you through the process so that you can focus on planning the cool stuff.
 In most cases, you only get one working holiday visa for each country in your lifetime, so make sure you can make the most of this opportunity before you apply.

-If you are a business student, gaining events, promotion, sales or customer service experience while abroad provide very beneficial skills to start your career with.
+If you are a business student, gaining events, promotion, sales or customer service experience while abroad provides very beneficial skills to start your career with.
 If you are an arts, humanities or communications student, you could kick off your career gaining experience tutoring English or developing social media promotion campaigns and brochures for tour companies.
 Someone from a technical background like engineering or sciences will benefit from the soft skills gained while working abroad.
 Working in a new country can also propel a career in hospitality.
 The opportunity to learn skills in new cuisines, customs, and foreign languages will help you land a job with an international company upon your return to Canada.

 Don’t underestimate how impressive it is for a young person to move across the world and work in a job where you have to quickly adapt to new work cultures, customs and possibly a new language.
 In today’s globalized world, it is more important than ever to have international experience.
 It looks pretty amazing on a resume, just saying.